pnp/PnP-PowerShell/Documentation/AddPnPClientSideWebPart.md

 # Add-PnPClientSideWebPart

 ## SYNOPSIS
-Adds a Client-Side Component to a page
+Adds a Client-Side Web Part to a client-side page

 >Only available for SharePoint Online

 ## SYNTAX

 ### Default with built-in webpart